Sempervivum: Identification

 The genus Sempervivum is usually easy to recognize, although it may sometimes be confused with the genus Echeveria.
 However, its species are often not easy to identify.
 Even one single clone can look very different under various growth conditions (modifications) or different times of the year.
 The members of this genus are very similar and closely linked to each other.
 As a consequence, many subspecies, varieties, and forms were described, without well-defined limits between them.
 As a second consequence, there is a high frequency of natural hybrids in this genus and the possibility of back-crossings of these.
 However, more or less 40 species can be individualized in the whole area of the genus, but there are many more local populations, without nomenclatural valour but sometimes with their own characters.

-In the Alps, for example, the most distributed species are S. tectorum (common houseleek, sometimes called S. alpinum), S. montanum (mountain houseleek) and S. arachnoideum (cobwebbed houseleek), each one with several subspecies.
-More local are the yellow-flowered S. wulfenii and S. grandiflorum, and the beautiful limestone houseleek (S. calcareum).
-More rare are S. dolomiticum and mainly S. pittonii.
-S. pittonii is a small yellow-flowered jewel growing only on two mountains slopes near Kraubath in the Mur valley in Austria and is very threatened.
+In the Alps, the most distributed species are S. tectorum (common houseleek, sometimes called S. alpinum), S. montanum (mountain houseleek) and S. arachnoideum (cobwebbed houseleek), each one with several subspecies.
+More local are the yellow-flowered S. wulfenii and S. grandiflorum, and the limestone houseleek (S. calcareum).
+More rare are S. dolomiticum and S. pittonii, the latter which is endemic to Eastern Austria.

 On roofs or old walls S. tectorum can be found, more or less wild, very far out of its natural area.
 It is a very old medicinal and witch-plant.
 Some superstitious people believe this plant is able to protect a house from lightning.